wdawson/okta.github.io/_source/_posts/2018-08-17-build-and-understand-user-authentication-in-node.md

 tags: [node, nodejs, authentication, auth, user management]
 tweets:
 - "Are you a @NodeJS developer?
 Read this post to actually understand how web authentication works!"
-- "Like building web apps in @nodejs? @rdegges just published a tutorial that walks you through building and undstanding web authentication."
+- "Like building web apps in @nodejs? @rdegges just published a tutorial that walks you through building and understanding web authentication."
 - "Check out @rdegges' new tutorial that helps you truly understand user authentication in a @nodejs web app."
 ---

 Building websites with user authentication and management (login, registration, password reset, etc.), can be a huge pain.
 As a developer there are a million little things you need to worry about:

-* Storing the users in your database``
+* Storing the users in your database
 * Making sure you have the right user attributes defined
 * Forcing users to be logged in to view a page
 * Building registration and login forms